 Wanless A., and Berk M. (2019, In Press) The Audience is the Amplifier: Participatory Propaganda.
 In P Baines, N O’Shaughnessy & N Snow (Eds.),The SAGE Handbook of Propaganda.
 Sage: London

 Gioe, D, Goodman, M, Wanless.
-A. (2019, in press).
+A. (2019).
 “Rebalancing Cybersecurity Imperatives: Patching the Social Layer”, Journal of Cyber Policy.

 Berk M., and Wanless A. (2018) Preparing for Strategic Communication Blowback: A Case Study of the White Helmets.
 Shrivenham; Development, Concepts and Doctrine Centre, UK Ministry of Defence.